In this article, I will document the upcoming DJI Inspire 3 release date, specifications, leaked pictures, etc. Last updated: April 06, 2023.

 DJI Inspire 3 release date & specs – Summary

 Here is the summary of the article:

-- DJI recently notified its Chinese retailer about the discontinuation of Inspire 2 which can lead to an upgraded Inspire 3.
+- DJI notified its Chinese retailer about the discontinuation of Inspire 2 in early 2022.